Energy and Utilities

 - NOF Energy - business development organisation for UK oil, gas, nuclear and offshore wind sectors

-- Energy UK - trade association, includes information on the energy industry in the UK
+- Energy UK - trade association, includes the Young Energy Professionals forum

 - RenewableUK - trade and professional body for the UK wind and marine renewables industries